 Once all applications are received, the application is reviewed and applicants are recommended for acceptance into the program.
 Keep an eye out for an email from the program to update you on the status of your application.
 We expect to take a minimum of one month to review applications before sending any updates.
-Decisions will be made in mid- to late-March.
+Decisions will be made in mid- to late-April.

 I have not conducted any research at my CSU, can I still apply?